-JEA has committed to purchase approximately 97,000 tons of coal and 67,500 tons of petroleum coke for Northside.
+JEA has committed to purchase approximately 25,000 tons of coal for Northside.
 Contract terms specify minimum annual purchase commitments at fixed prices or at prices that are subject to market adjustments.
-JEA has remarketing rights under the coal and petroleum coke contracts.
-JEA's coal and petroleum coke supply is purchased with transportation included.
+JEA has remarketing rights under the coal contracts.
+JEA's coal supply is purchased with transportation included.